Tamworth is a Town in the county of Staffordshire.

 There are great places to visit near Tamworth including some great caves, cities, towns, villages, castles, historic buildings, ancient sites, lakes, roman sites, hills and country parks.

-There are a number of villages near to Tamworth including Mow Cop.
+There are a several good villages in the area around Tamworth like Mow Cop.

 The area around Tamworth features a number of interesting castles including Mow Cop Castle, and Tamworth Castle.